The Hole in the Wall With A. Sinclair, McMercy Family Band, & River Arkansas (Colorado)

 - THE AUSTIN CHRONICLE

-"Cosmic Austin-based based Lonesome Heroes’ album Can't Stand Still creeps under the skin, right into your bloodstream.
+"Cosmic Austin-based band Lonesome Heroes’ album Can't Stand Still creeps under the skin, right into your bloodstream.
 Western Americana fans will delight”

 - KCRW 89.9 FM, Los Angeles